 Individuals who exercise regularly have a significantly lower risk of cardiovascular disease, type 2 diabetes, high blood pressure, and cancer.
 Physical activity decreases the amount of time food takes to move through your large intestine.
 Exercise accelerates breathing and heart rate.
 This stimulates intestinal muscles to contract, which keeps you regular.
 In return, this protects against colon cancer.

 Buying a road bike or mountain bike is an investment.
 However, if you use this investment to start commuting by bicycle you will save a lot of money in the long run.
-Not only are you saving gas money, you don’t have to deal with parking fees either.
+Not only are you saving gas money, but you also don't have to deal with parking fees either.

 If you can completely get rid of your car, then you no longer have a car payment or insurance bill to pay every month.
 Plus, you don't have to pay for routine maintenance and unexpected repairs.
 If you traditionally take public transportation to get to work, it should be easy to figure out how much you will save by riding your bike.